 The history of surfing is full of memories, surfers, moments, travels and unforgettable waves.
-Each decade, since the birth of surfing, offered us trends, developments and new frontiers.
-How does that translate to catchphrases?
+Each decade since the birth of surfing, trends, developments, and new frontiers have been developed.
+How do these translate to catchphrases?

-It was always hard to express how we feel when we ride a wave.
-Fortunately, there are catchphrases that were born in the surf culture and will remain forever alive.
+It's always hard to express how we feel when we ride a wave.
+Fortunately, there are catchphrases born in surf culture that capture some of the essence.

-Call it mottos, sentences, quotes, phrases or guiding principles.
+Call them mottos, sentences, quotes, phrases or guiding principles.
 Some words, when put together, stay in our salted brains forever.
-But which one's your favourite surf catchphrase.
+But which one's your favorite surf catchphrase?

-Once you're "shooting the curl," don't forget: "a bad day surfing is better than a good day working."
-That means "the best surfer out in the water is the one having the most fun."
-In Apocalypse Now, Colonel Kilgore said "charlie, don't surf," but never mind.
-"Hang ten, dude" and scream out loud: "stoked!"
+Once you're "Shooting the curl," don't forget: "A bad day surfing is better than a good day working."
+That means "The best surfer out in the water is the one having the most fun."
+In Apocalypse Now, Colonel Kilgore says, "Charlie, don't surf," but nevermind.
+Just "Hang ten, dude," and scream out loud: "Stoked!"

 Also, take a look at the best surfing quotes of all time.